 communicate with additional persons who might have relevant information concerning the conduct alleged in the Report, and provide opportunities to make written representations and/or non-adversarial opportunities to be heard in accordance with section 3.5 of this canon;

-submit questions in writing to the bishop concerned, the Reporting Party, or any other person who might have relevant information, requesting answers in writing and under oath;
+submit questions in writing to the bishop concerned, the Reporting Party, or any other person who might have relevant information, requesting answers in writing;

 request from any person who might have relevant information the submission of documents, computer or other electronic records, or other evidence, including relevant financial transactions, bank records, and other financial documents;

-examine physical evidence, including digital devices and electronic data; and
+examine physical evidence, including digital devices and electronic data; and,

 access publicly available records, including court or tribunal records.

-The Reports Investigation Committee must complete the investigation as expeditiously as possible.
 All parties receiving requests for information from the Reports Investigation Committee must cooperate fully pursuant to Canon IV.1.3.
+Any written submissions or oral responses must be given under oath.

 Before reaching a decision as to whether or not a prima facie case has been made out, the Reports Investigation Committee must provide to the bishop concerned:

-a synopsis of the Report prepared by the Reports Administrator redacted;
+a fair synopsis of the Report prepared by the Reports Administrator redacted;

 brief details of the material then before the Committee and upon which it proposes to base its decision as to whether or not a prima facie case has been made out; and